How to Be Puppywise in three steps

 2) Buying your puppy

-Almost a third of puppy buyers admit they wouldn’t be able to spot a rogue breeder or puppy scam, and didn’t meet their dog in real life before paying for it.
+A quarter of buyers admit they wouldn’t be able to spot a rogue breeder or puppy scam, and more than one in two didn’t see their puppy interacting with its mum, or its breeding environment.

 Finding your puppy and choosing a responsible breeder is a key part of being Puppywise.
 Make sure you: